-It's official: Stockton – which is facing a projected $26m budget shortfall – will become the largest US city to file for bankruptcy, the Los Angeles Times reported.
+It's official: the Californian city of Stockton – which is facing a projected $26m budget shortfall – will become the nation's largest city to file for bankruptcy, the Los Angeles Times reported.

 The move comes after council members on Tuesday night voted in favor of a budget through which the city, which lies about 85 miles east of San Francisco, in the Central Valley, would seek protection under the US bankruptcy code.